IBM-Cloud/docs/openwhisk/openwhisk_actions.md

 # Creating and invoking {{site.data.keyword.openwhisk_short}} actions
 {: #openwhisk_actions}

-Last updated: 27 September 2016
+Last updated: 3 October 2016
 {: .last-updated}

 Actions are stateless code snippets that run on the {{site.data.keyword.openwhisk}} platform.
 An action can be a JavaScript function, a Swift function, or a custom executable program packaged in a Docker container.
 For example, an action can be used to detect the faces in an image, aggregate a set of API calls, or post a Tweet.